 The pandemic has impacted international supply chains more than most.
 For example, trans-Pacific import rates have risen to record highs amid COVID-19-related disruptions.
 Given these rising costs and the likelihood of delays, retailers will likely favor local sources in 2021.

-When stock doesn’t have to travel across borders, retailers can restock or fulfill orders faster and more affordably.
-While production costs may be higher, the savings from logistics will likely be enough to convince retailers to make the switch to localization.
+When stock doesn’t have to travel across borders, retailers can restock or fulfil orders faster and more affordably.
+While production costs may be higher, the savings from logistics will likely be enough to convince retailers to make the switch to localisation.
 Shorter supply chains will enable more flexibility, helping companies cope with any further disruptions.

 4. Distributed Sourcing

 Not only will retailers localize their sources, but they’ll also rely on a more distributed network.
-The lean business model quickly fell apart during the pandemic as supply chains with no redundancies struggled to fulfill demand.
-Using a distributed web of sources and logistics centers, retailers can ensure disruptions in one location don’t impact the entire supply chain.
+The lean business model quickly fell apart during the pandemic as supply chains with no redundancies struggled to fulfil demand.
+Using a distributed web of sources and logistics centres, retailers can ensure disruptions in one location don’t impact the entire supply chain.